 Opportunity Fund grants are intended for special projects or emergencies that are not part of an organization’s ongoing work.
-These activities are frequently in response to rapidly emerging issues and might include: demonstrations and rallies, coalition activities, conferences/forums, outreach materials.
+These activities are frequently in response to rapidly emerging issues and might include: demonstrations and rallies, coalition activities, conferences/forums, and outreach materials.
 These grants are offered monthly.
 You can learn about eligibility criteria here.